Frankenweenie (soundtrack)

-Frankenweenie: The Original Motion Picture Soundtrack is the film score for the Disney film, Frankenweenie by Danny Elfman, was released September 25, 2012.
+Frankenweenie: The Original Motion Picture Soundtrack is the film score for the Disney film, Frankenweenie, by Danny Elfman, and was released on September 25, 2012.

 A separate soundtrack concept album titled, Frankenweenie Unleashed!: Music Inspired by the Motion Picture by various artists was also released on the same date.
 The packaging for Frankenweenie: Unleashed was distributed in a digipak CD format with phosphorescent cover art.

 Each album was released by Walt Disney Records physically on CD and via digital download on various online platforms including the iTunes Store.

+"Wonder Volt" by Kaela Kimura is the theme song for the Japanese version.